-Tips and Travel for the Destination Wedding Makeup Artist
+Tips for a Traveling / Destination Wedding Makeup Artist

-Aside from my wanderlust heart that leaves me wanting to sell my house and spend the rest of my years traveling; I was there for work (and a little play time too).
-Photographer and bride, Casey Hendrickson, asked if I would to travel to Paris, France to get her hair and makeup ready for an intimate ceremony / engagement session with her and her then boyfriend Chad.
-First of all, when you get the opportunity to travel to another country to do hair and makeup.. your response looks a little like this:
+Aside from my wanderlust heart constantly whispering that I should sell my house and spend the rest of my days traveling, I was there for work — and maybe a little play.
+Photographer and bride, Casey Hendrickson, invited me to Paris to do her hair and makeup for an intimate ceremony and engagement session with her then-fiancé, Chad.

 one-sec-nichole-richie.GIF